 Under the agreement, we will be obligated to make milestone payments to GSK aggregating up to \$37.5 million upon the achievement of specified clinical and regulatory milestones with respect to the first licensed product to achieve such milestones, and up to \$60.0 million upon the achievement of one-time aggregate annual worldwide net sales milestones.
-We will also be obligated to pay royalties ranging from a mid single-digit percentage to a low double-digit percentage to GSK based on our, and any of our affiliates' and sublicensees', annual net sales of licensed products.
+We will also be obligated to pay royalties ranging from a mid single-digit percentage to a low double-digit, but less than teens, percentage to GSK based on our, and any of our affiliates' and sublicensees', annual net sales of licensed products.
 The royalties are payable on a product-by-product and country-by-country basis, and may be reduced in specified circumstances.

 Our obligation to make royalty payments extends with respect to a licensed product in a country until the earlier of the approval of a generic version of such licensed product by the applicable regulatory agency in such country or the tenth anniversary of the first commercial sale of such licensed product in such country, which we refer to as the royalty term.
-Following the expiration of regulatory exclusivity for any licensed product on a country-by-country basis, the applicable royalty rate will be reduced.
+Following the expiration of any exclusive marketing rights or data exclusivity rights granted by a regulatory authority, other than patent rights, for any licensed product on a country-by-country basis, the applicable royalty rate will be reduced.
 Additionally, if we or our affiliates or sublicensees determine that it is necessary to obtain a license from a third party under any patent rights to exploit a licensed product in a country, then we may deduct a certain percentage of the license fees under such third party license payable by us to the third party from the royalty payment that would otherwise be due to GSK in such country.